jdaster64/shufflizer/README.md

-### Paper Mario: TTYD (U) Shufflizer v0.xx by Jdaster64
+### Paper Mario: TTYD (U) Shufflizer v1.00 by Jdaster64

 ### Credits
-* **PistonMiner** for TTYD scripting disassembly, the inital code for the "rel" framework, and the elf2rel, gcipack, and rellink utilities.
+* **PistonMiner** for TTYD scripting disassembly, the initial code for the "rel" framework, and the elf2rel, gcipack, and rellink utilities.
 (GitHub repo for these tools [here](https://github.com/PistonMiner/ttyd-tools).)
 * PistonMiner and **Zephiles** for their work on TTYD symbol maps, and the GCI loader code (GitHub repo for the loader [here](https://github.com/Zephiles/TTYD-Randomizers).)

 ### Overview